nlpfromscratch/nlp-llms-resources/README.md

 * [Awesome LLM](https://github.com/Hannibal046/Awesome-LLM): Curated list of important LLM papers, frameworks, resources, and other lists.
 Actively updated.
 * [LLM Survey:](https://github.com/RUCAIBox/LLMSurvey) A collection of papers and resources related to Large Language Models.
 * [Uni-LM](https://github.com/microsoft/unilm): Aggregate repo of LLM and foundation model work across Microsoft Research.
 They also have a repo specifically for [LLMOps](https://github.com/microsoft/lmops).

+### Newsletters

+These are not referral links.

+* [GPTRoad](https://www.gptroad.com/subscribe): Daily no-nonsense newsletter covering developments in the AI / LLM space.
+They also [have a site](https://www.gptroad.com/) following the HackerNews template.
+* [TLDR AI](https://tldr.tech/ai): Daily newsletter with little fluff, covering developments in AI news.
+* [AI Tool Report](https://aitoolreport.beehiiv.com/): Newsletter from Respell, with AI headlines, jobs,
+* [The Memo from Lifearchitect.ai](https://lifearchitect.ai/memo/): Bi-weekly newsletter with future-focused updates on developments in the LLM-space.
+* [AI Breakfast](https://aibreakfast.beehiiv.com/): Curated weekly analysis of the latest AI projects, products, and news
+* [The Rundown AI](https://www.therundown.ai/): Another daily AI newsletter (400K+ readers)
+* [Interconnects](https://www.interconnects.ai/): LLM / AI newsletter for more technical readers.
+* [The Neuron](https://www.theneurondaily.com/): Another AI newsletter with cutesy and light tone.

 ### Papers (WIP)